Academics / PhD ProgramCurriculum and Focus Areas

 Candidacy exam consists of two components: (i) performance in core courses, and (ii) performance in the oral exam.

 The oral exam is offered in June of each year.
-Students must take the exam at its first offering after they have had the opportunity to complete the eight PhD core courses.
-For most students, who begin in Fall quarter, the candidacy exam must be taken in June of their first year in the program.
+Students must take the exam during the first offering after completing the five core and advanced core courses.
+For students who begin in the fall quarter, the candidacy exam must be taken in June of their first year in the program.

 - Invitation to continue in the PhD program: This is the normal outcome.

-- Invitation to continue in the PhD program, with conditions: The student can continue temporarily in the PhD program, but will be dismissed from the program unless specified conditions are met.
+- Invitation to continue in the PhD program, with conditions: The student can continue temporarily in the PhD program but will be dismissed from the program unless specified conditions are met.
 The conditions are determined as warranted by the individual student’s unique record.
-Possible conditions include but are not limited to, earning adequate grades in further courses, achieving satisfactory performance in another written or oral examination, and passing the prospectus exam on an earlier timeline.
+Possible conditions include earning adequate grades in additional courses, performing satisfactorily on another candidacy exam, finding an advisor, and completing English requirements.

 - Dismissal from the PhD program, eligible for MS degree: The student is dismissed from the PhD program effectively immediately.
 However, the performance on the candidacy exam was sufficient to grant an MS degree once the other requirements for the MS degree are satisfied.